Cvakapoor/stock-data-pipeline/README.md

 | Programming   | Python, Pandas, NumPy  |
 | Visualization | Streamlit              |
 | Deployment    | Docker, Docker Compose |

-- ⏰ **Scheduled Data Ingestion**: Fetches stock price data from an external API every minute using Apache Airflow.
-- 🧮 **Volatility Computation**: Calculates rolling volatility, returns, and Sharpe ratio using pandas.
-- ⚠️ **Anomaly Detection**: Detects significant volatility spikes and logs risk alerts.
-- 🗃️ **Storage in PostgreSQL**: All data and alerts are stored in a PostgreSQL database for durability and queryability.
-- 📊 **Streamlit Dashboard**: Interactive UI to visualize metrics and track recent alerts.

----

-## 🛠️ Technologies Used

-- **Apache Airflow** – Workflow orchestration and scheduling
-- **PostgreSQL** – Relational database for storing price, volatility, and alert data
-- **Streamlit** – Web dashboard for data visualization
-- **Docker & Docker Compose** – Containerization and orchestration
-- **Pandas / Plotly** – Data processing and charting
-- **psycopg2** – PostgreSQL database connector for Python

 ---